Welcome! I’m Debbie Weil, host of the [B]OLD AGE podcast and a writer, editor, and Web pioneer.

 A Harvard graduate and a former journalist, Debbie Weil is a writer, editor, and story designer based in Maine.
 She is the creator and host of the [B]OLD AGE podcast, about confronting old age with honesty and vulnerability and making the most of growing older.
 As a veteran blogger and Web pioneer, she was named one of the Most Influential Women in Technology by Fast Company and a DC Top 100 Tech Titan by Washingtonian magazine.
 She is a nonfiction book writing & storytelling coach.

-For the past 17 years her company, WordBiz LLC, has worked with a range of clients from GlaxoSmithKline and HP to the Maryland Association of CPAs.
-She focussed on content marketing, from creating effective e-newsletters to launching corporate blogs.
-More recently, she pivoted to work with executives and professionals who want to write short nonfiction books on their areas of expertise.
+For 20 years, her company, WordBiz LLC, has worked with a range of clients from GlaxoSmithKline and HP to the Maryland Association of CPAs.
+Originally she focussed on content marketing, from creating effective e-newsletters to launching corporate blogs.
+More recently, she has pivoted to work with executives and professionals who want to write short nonfiction books, including memoir.

 She founded Voxie Media, a boutique publishing imprint, for business and nonfiction authors with inspiring ideas and a desire to make a difference.
 She also provides consulting to navigate the new world of self-publishing.